aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/get-worksheet/get-worksheet-page-count/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetPageCount) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The example below shows how to call the API with cURL.
+The following cURL command demonstrates how to request the page count.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}